Fastweb (website)

 Fastweb is an American scholarship search website that matches students to relevant scholarships.
-It is owned by Monster.com.

-It lists more than 1.5 million scholarship opportunities.

-Fastweb is an acronym for "financial aid search through the web".
+Listing over 1.5 million scholarship opportunities, its name is an acronym for "financial aid search through the web".

 History

-The website was launched by Larry Organ in May 1995.

-In 2001, Fastweb was acquired by TMP Worldwide, which added it to its Monster.com division.

-In September 2024, Monster merged with CareerBuilder, and funds managed by Apollo Global Management became the majority owner of the website.
-This acquisition included Fastweb.com.
+Founded in May 1995 by Larry Organ, the website was bought six years later by TMP Worldwide, which added it to its Monster.com division.
+When Monster and CareerBuilder merged in September 2024, funds managed by Apollo Global Management became the majority owner of Fastweb.

 On June 24, 2025, CareerBuilder + Monster filed for Chapter 11 bankruptcy protection in an effort to facilitate a sale of its job board operations to JobGet.
-Fastweb.com is to be sold to Canadian media company Valnet.
 The company listed assets between $50 million and $100 million, and liabilities between $100 million and $500 million.

+Also in 2025, it was announced that the Canadian media company Valnet had completed the acquisition of the American website.